CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### Place signs with "signs"

-Places a sign with a message written on it.
+Places a sign (furniture `f_sign`) with a message written on it.
 Either "signage" or "snippet" must be defined.
 The message may include tags like `<full_name>`, `<given_name>`, and `<family_name>` that will insert a randomly generated name, or `<city>` that will insert the nearest city name.